-The key to Japan’s success was the robust pipeline of local product.
+The key to Japan’s success was the robust pipeline of local products.
 This helped make the recovery gains that proved impossible in markets more reliant on Hollywood imports.
-The main contributor was local phenomenon DEMON SLAYER THE MOVIE: MUGEN TRAIN.
+The main contributor was the local phenomenon DEMON SLAYER THE MOVIE: MUGEN TRAIN.
 Continuing to dominate for the third month, the film has now been on top of the Japanese box office for eleven weeks in a row.
-By the end of 2020, DEMON SLAYER was the highest grossing release of all-time in Japan ($322.3m).
-The film also finished as the year’s #3 in Hong Kong and #1 in Taiwan, where it is now the highest grossing animated film of all-time.
+By the end of 2020, DEMON SLAYER was the highest-grossing release of all-time in Japan ($322.3m).
+The film also finished as the year’s #3 in Hong Kong and #1 in Taiwan, where it is now the highest-grossing animated film of all time.

 In Latin America, the opening of WW84 also provided some post-lockdown highlights.
 Nevertheless, this was not enough to give the region a significant uplift in December.
 The continuing high number of COVID-19 cases have caused additional restrictions, including cinema closures in Mexico, Brazil, Bolivia, Panama and Columbia in the final weeks of the month.
 Consequently, the number of cinemas open by market share in Latin America fell to 35% by the end of the year from a high of 63% a month ago.